nishchay/translations/static/english/learningCenter/data/databaseManager.md

 | default | When we omit this argument or pass null then `DEFAULT NULL` is applied.
 To make column `NOT NULL` pass `false`.
 Other value is counted as default value for column. |
 | comment | Comment for column |

-**NOTE:** Changing column requires their original datatype, default and comment to be passed in everytime.
+**NOTE:** Changing column requires their original datatype, default and comment to be passed in every time.

 Creating new column named `id` and its data type `int`
 ```php